xkevio/AdventOfCode-2020/README.md

 # AdventOfCode-2020 in C++

-Hello Dear Reader, this is my very own attempt at solving this years Advent of Code.
+This is my very own attempt at solving this years Advent of Code.
 At the same time I am using this years challenges to learn and reinforce my C++ language skills!
 This repo is a work-in-progress to fully cover all challenges.
 So have fun with it and tell me how to improve my C++ if you'd like.